 New development should be designed to facilitate the efficient use of resources and support the reuse and recycling of waste throughout the lifecycle of all developments from design, construction, use and after use.
 New development should provide adequate space for the storage of waste and where necessary, the treatment and collection of waste.

-Council will 'work proactively with applicants to seek solutions, which mean that proposals secure development that improves the economic, social and environmental conditions in the area.'
+applicants to seek solutions, which mean that proposals secure development that improves the economic, social and environmental conditions in the area.